rwanderc/blog/content/posts/2022-07-28-spring-multirabbit.markdown

 ---

-In 2019, I published this article [**SpringBoot with Multiple RabbitMQ brokers**][oldpost] with the first version of `spring-multirabbit`.
-This post is intended to be an up-to-date version of that one whenever there are changes in the library.

-Last revision: **SpringBoot 2.7.2** & `spring-multirabbit:2.7.0`.

----

 SpringBoot doesn't offer a very easy way of handling multiple RabbitMQ servers without introducing the complexity of SpringCloud Stream or the need to manually provide multiple connection factories in code.